operate-first/apps/docs/ocs/claiming_object_store.md

 The auto created configmap `CLAIM_NAME` contains 4 additional properties, which specifies means to access the bucket:

-- `BUCKET_HOST` which corresponds to an internal cluster route to the Rook operator deployment (`*.openshift-storage.svc.cluster.local`).
+- `BUCKET_HOST` which corresponds to an internal cluster route to the Noobaa service (usually `s3.openshift-storage.svc`)
 - `BUCKET_NAME` which holds the unique name (in the cluster) of the bucket, prefixed with what was specified in `spec.generateBucketName` of the `ObjectBucketClaim`
 - `BUCKET_PORT`
 - `BUCKET_REGION`